The Story Behind MyShittyBackpack®

 It is nice to sit down and empty the mind for a moment.

-- a key organizer and a dedicated cellphone compartment
+- a dedicated cellphone compartment

 - an external water bottle holder